Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 >     '    stimTime    '  So on ...
 > ```

-It is also possible to build the epoch grouping with different parameters under the same level.
+It is also possible to group the epoch with different parameters at same level,

 ```
 analysisFilter.buildTreeBy = {'displayName', 'intensity; probeAxis; textureAngle', 'devices'};